The multi download tool can be used to update multiple PLCs with firmware or with an application simultaneously.

 The CPU is in “stop” mode or shows uPdAtE (update) on the display.

-After the update, the CPU shows either donE or StoP on the display
+After the update, the CPU displays either donE or StoP on the display.

 -